Stuycs-K/finalprojectapcs-4-hsieh-naomi-li-andy/DEVLOG-Andy.md

 In class, I worked on fixing checkmate algebraic notation and worked on castling algebraic notation (~20 min).

 At home, I worked on en passant algebraic notation, checkmate/stalemate messages to the terminal, and fixed castling algebraic notation format (~20 min).

+### 2025-06-04 to 2025-06-05 - More Algebraic Notation Pt.
+2!
+Over Wednesday in-class and the break, I finished pawn promotion and started working on the exception code, which needs to be fixed, as the correct notation is not being outputted.
+Only committed the pawn promotion code for now (total ~30 min).